KPI Example

 Why is the Cost per Resolution important?

 Cost per Resolution is important because it allows functions in a manner similar to ROI (return on investment).
-This is the central question that Cost per Resolution answers – are your support team’s expenditures worth the effort it takes to resolve each of your customer enquiries?
+Are your support team’s expenditures worth the effort it takes to resolve each of your customer enquiries?
+This is the central question that Cost per Resolution answers.

 We can evaluate Cost per Resolution in four ways: